CSpanias/cspanias.github.io/_posts/2023-12-18-DVWA - CSP Bypass.md

 ## Reverse shell

-1. On this level the pages makes a call to `jsonp.php` and executes whatever code is there:
+1. On this level the page makes a call to `jsonp.php` and executes whatever code is there:

     ![](home_high.png)